-After the initial selection process, each comScore entry representing outlets or websites (“entity”) was individually vetted by researchers and unusual shifts in data over time were checked with comScore analysts.
-Using feedback from analysts, entities that registered increases or declines in unique visitors over the time period studied (October 2014-December 2016) that were likely due to inorganic changes in measurement or site structure were considered to not have trendable data and were removed from the analysis.
+After the initial selection process, each comScore entry representing an outlet or website (“entity”) was individually vetted by researchers and unusual shifts in data over time were checked with comScore analysts.
+Using feedback from analysts, entities that registered increases or declines in unique visitors over the time period studied (October 2014-December 2017) that were likely due to inorganic changes in measurement or site structure were considered to not have trendable data and were removed from the analysis.

 For all outlets, entities that are representative of an entire web domain (“total domain entities”) were used whenever possible.
 When domain entities were incomplete – i.e., when they did not represent traffic to an entire web domain – custom entities that represent the total domain were used when available.
 Multiple entities of the same URL that were the result of a structure change in the comScore database over time were considered comparable.
 Researchers consulted comScore analysts throughout the entity selection process.

-Digital-native news outlets: Researchers assessed all domains from 11 comScore categories (Business/Finance, Directories/Resources, Entertainment, Games, Lifestyles, News/Information, Regional/Local, Services, Social Media, Sports, and Technology) with at least 10 million average monthly unique digital visitors in the fourth quarter of 2016.
+Digital-native news outlets: Researchers assessed all domains from 11 comScore categories (Business/Finance, Directories/Resources, Entertainment, Games, Lifestyles, News/Information, Regional/Local, Services, Social Media, Sports and Technology) with at least 10 million average monthly unique digital visitors in the fourth quarter of 2017.
 From that set of entities, they then selected digital-native news outlets using the following criteria:

 - Must be “born on the web,” i.e. not the website of a legacy news brand (Note: may be owned by a legacy media company).